Broken causal lens rigidity and sky shadow rigidity of Lorentzian manifolds: Fireworks rigidity

 It is possible to extend the above proof to directly yield an isometry including the boundary without using~\cite[Theorem 5.3]{Chrusciel10}.
 To do this, one works with \(\widehat \Omega\) directly, instead of \(\Omega\), to get a surjection \(\widehat \Omega \to \M\).
 Since \(\widehat \Omega\) is not necessarily a manifold (\prettyref{fig:Non-manifold Omega}), this is not a submersion in the usual sense, but it retains the property of having sufficiently many local sections for the proof to go through.

-The properties of time-probe data which were used in the proof are summarized in the definition of \enquote{generalized time-probe data} given below; the proof goes through without change for any choice of generalized time-probe data.
-We note this to show that some of the particular choices we made when defining time-probe data do not matter. \begin{defn} A \emph{generalized time-probe data map} is a map \(\D\) which to each time-oriented Lorentzian manifold \(\M\) with boundary \(\partial \M\) assigns the pair
+The properties of fireworks data which were used in the proof are summarized in the definition of \enquote{generalized fireworks data} given below; the proof goes through without change for any choice of generalized fireworks data.
+We note this to show that some of the particular choices we made when defining fireworks data do not matter. \begin{defn} A \emph{generalized fireworks data map} is a map \(\D\) which to each time-oriented Lorentzian manifold \(\M\) with boundary \(\partial \M\) assigns the pair

 where \(\TdM \to \partial \M\) is the restriction of the smooth fiber bundle \(T\M \to \M\) to \(\partial \M\) and \(D\) is a subset of \(\TdM \times [0, \infty) \times \TdM\) such that the following holds:\\ There is a family (which is not part of the data) of sets \({(\Sigma_p)}_{p \in \M}\) such that \begin{itemize} \item each set \(\Sigma_p\) is a subset of \(\TdM\), \item each set \(\Sigma_p\) consists of future-directed lightlike vectors, \item each past-inextendible geodesic ending with some \(\eta \in \Sigma_p\) passes through the point \(p\), \item each set \(\Sigma_p\) contains two nonparallel vectors, \item \((\xi, t, \eta) \in D\) if and only if \begin{itemize}[label={\(\bullet\)}] \item \(\xi\) is future-directed and timelike, \item \(\eta\) is future-directed and lightlike, \item \(\eta \in \Sigma_{\exp(t \hat \xi)}\) where \(\hat \xi\) is the normalization of \(\xi\) to unit length. \end{itemize} \end{itemize} Moreover, we demand that if \(\M_1\) and \(\M_2\) are isometric, then \(\D(\M_1)\) and \(\D(\M_2)\) are isomorphic in the sense defined below.
 (If this were not imposed, then one might make \enquote{different} choices of \(\Sigma_p\) for different isometric manifolds.)